 This element gives the importance of the program for the application.
 If true (resp. false), a failure of the program is considered major (resp. minor).
-This is quite informative and is mainly used to give the operational status of the application in the Web UI.
+When the operational_status element of the application element is set, this element is ignored.
+This information is mainly used to give the operational status of the application in the Web UI and has no other impact on any Supvisors function.